Delivery Options: IN CLASS, ONLINE, BLENDEDCourse Schedule / Fees

 The combined total of Transferability and Advanced Standing credits cannot exceed 150 hours for this certificate.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Human Resource Management, Marketing, Professional Management, Public Relations Management, and Security Management.
+On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Human Resource Management, Marketing, and Professional Management.
 Up to 70 hours of equivalent courses may be transferred towards the Project Management Fundamentals Certificate.
 Up to 100 hours of equivalent courses may be transferred towards the Certificate in Change Management.
 Some courses may transfer to the Occupational Health and Safety certificates and diploma program.
 The number of hours will vary based on certificate requirements and courses.

 If a student is able to satisfy admission requirements to the UCalgary Faculty of Arts, Faculty of Science, or Faculty of Kinesiology, this program plus 100 hours of additional specified courses can be applied to a Minor in Workplace Learning for the equivalent of one year towards an undergraduate degree.